woxster/q2o/README.md

 # q2o

-q2o is an object mapping library that translates SQL results into JPA annotated JavaBeans with limited support for resolving object relations on demand.
+q2o is an object mapping library that will reduce the amount of SQL you have to write to perform CRUD operations.
+It can translate SQL ResultSets into Objects (e. g. to return from Spring's RowMapper).
+It also offers limited support for resolving object relations on demand.
 It does not intend to be an ORM out of the same conviction as expressed in articles like these:

 [OrmHate (by Martin Fowler)](https://martinfowler.com/bliki/OrmHate.html)<br>
 [ORM Is an Offensive Anti-Pattern](https://dzone.com/articles/orm-offensive-anti-pattern)<br>
 [ORM is an anti-pattern](http://seldo.com/weblog/2011/08/11/orm_is_an_antipattern)<br>
 [Object-Relational Mapping is the Vietnam of Computer Science](https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/)

-q2o will _never_...
+q2o will never...

-* Perform a JOIN for you
+* Perform a JOIN
-* Persist a graph of objects for you
+* Persist a graph of objects
-* Lazily retrieve anything for you
+* Lazily retrieve anything
-* Page data for you
+* Page data

-These things that q2o will _never_ do are better and more efficiently performed by _you_.  q2o will _help_ you do them simply, but there isn't much magic under the covers.
+These things are better and more efficiently performed by you.

-You could consider the philosophy of q2o to be SQL-first.
-That is, think about a correct SQL relational schema *first*, and then once that is correct, consider how to use q2o to make your life easier.
-In order to scale, your SQL schema design and the queries that run against it need to be efficient.
-There is no way to go from an "object model" to SQL with any kind of real efficiency, due to an inherent mis-match between the "object world" and the "relational world".
-As others have noted, if you truly need to develop in the currency of pure objects, then what you need is not a relational database but instead an object database.

 **Note:** *q2o does not currently support MySQL because the MySQL JDBC driver does not return proper metadata which is required by q2o for mapping.
 In the future, q2o may support a purely 100% annotation-based type